makyeme/usecase-background-seperation/README.md

     * the edge zone where the next model should do its thing (gray).
 2. From this trimap, another model generates the final alpha channel.

-This project is a collaboration between [Bram](https://github.com/), [Martin](https://github.com/), [Philippe](https://github.com/), and is part of a training in collaboration with [Faktion](https://www.faktion.be).
+This project is a collaboration between [Bram](https://github.com/), [Martin](https://github.com/), [Philippe](https://github.com/), and is part of a training in collaboration with [Faktion](https://www.faktion.be/).
 It was completed in two weeks.

 ## Installation & usage

+You'll need Tensorflow for the trimap model, and PyTorch for the alphamatte.

 ## Technical explanation

 ### About the training data

-We use de [DUTS](http://saliencydetection.net/duts/) dataset for training our models.
+We use the [DUTS dataset](http://saliencydetection.net/duts/) for training our models.
 It consists of

 We created two wrapper classes in _[duts.py](duts.py)_ for easy working with the structure of this data.

 ### Trimap generation

 ### Alphamatting